Dharma Bhakta Mathema: Bodybuilding

 Dharma Bhakta's physical appearance was described as thin, unhealthy and weak during his childhood, which caused other children to tease and bully him.
-This harassment motivated his body-building journey, as he joined a gym while in Calcutta.
+This harassment motivated his bodybuilding journey, as he joined a gym while in Calcutta.
 Constant physical exercise rapidly improved his health.
 He so excelled in bodybuilding that he was announced as "Shree Bengal" (which literally means "Mr. Bengal") in an all Bengal bodybuilding contest.

 After graduating with an I.A. degree from Scottish Church College, he married Uttara Devi from Biratnagar.
 He returned to Kathmandu and established a gym at his aunt Yamkumari Ray's house.
 Many youths of Kathmandu were attracted by the novelty of the gym.
 The gym attracted not only the commoners but also the Rana family and the police forces too.
 Once a troop of German soldiers had come to Nepal for a visit.
 He showed his body building tricks and exercises to them in the presence of Juddha Shumsher.

 Once during the Ghode Jatra festival, he showed his bodybuilding prowess to the people in the presence of King Tribhuvan and the Rana family in Tundikhel.
 He made different bodybuilding poses and performed many tests of strength.
 An instance of such, was when he put a long rod on his back and told three to four persons on each side of the rod to hang.
 He was then jumping and lifting with those people.
 In another instance, he lied down on the ground and told a person to hammer his chest with a hammer.
 People were amazed that a man could be so strong.
 King Tribhuvan was also greatly impressed by his feat, so much so such that he was appointed as his physical instructor.